rikes/datagrowth/_posts/2016-11-14-Space-tehcnology-rocket-campaign.md

 image:
   feature: rocketLarge.jpg
 ---
 I've always been fortunate when it comes to finding great learning opportunities.
-In years 2013-2014 I hit a jackpot, as I spent over a year learning awesome things at Norwegian University of Science and Technology in Trondhiem.
+In years 2013-2014 I hit a jackpot, as I spent over a year learning awesome things at Norwegian University of Science and Technology in Trondheim.
 One of the courses I was lucky to take was Space Technology that was finished by a sounding rocket campaign.
 Do you want to know what I've learned?
 Then read on!
-(There will be a prize for if you make til the end)
+(There will be a prize for if you make till the end)
 <!-- more -->

 ## The courses